appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 Note that the class name should start with a capital letter as PHP FIG standards suggest.

-Once a new class is created, you can start to implement your new provider's login flow.
-The best way to do this correctly is to have a look at another provider's implementation and try to follow the same standards.
+Once the new class is created, you can start implementing your new provider's login flow.
+The best way to do this correctly is to use an existing implementation of another provider as a template.

-Please mention in your documentation what resources or API docs you used to implement the provider's OAuth2 protocol.
+Include references to resources and API docs used to implement the provider's OAuth2 protocol in your documentation.

-### Test Your Provider
+### Testing your provider

-After you finished adding your new provider to Appwrite you should be able to see it in your Appwrite console.
-Navigate to 'Project > Users > Providers' and check your new provider's settings form.
+You should be able to see the new provider in your Appwrite console after you finished adding the provider to Appwrite.
+Navigate to `Project > Users > Providers` and check the new provider's settings form.

-Add credentials and check both a successful and a failed login (where the user rejects integration on provider page).
+Add credentials and check both a successful and a failed login flows(where the user rejects integration on provider page).

-You can test your OAuth2 provider by trying to login using the [OAuth2 method](https://appwrite.io/docs/account#createOAuth2Session) when integrating the Appwrite JS SDK in a demo app.
+You can test the new OAuth2 provider by using this OAuth2 method (https://appwrite.io/docs/account#createOAuth2Session) from Appwrite JS SDK in the demo app.

 Pass your new adapter name as the provider parameter.
-If login is successful, you will be redirected to your success URL parameter.
-Otherwise, you will be redirected to your failure URL.
+If the login is successful, you will be redirected to "success URL" parameter.
+Otherwise, you will be redirected to "Failure URL".

-If everything goes well, just submit a pull request and be ready to respond to any feedback which can arise during our code review.
+We welcome pull requests for new OAuth2 providers, but may need more information about the implementation and testing after the initial code review.